All posts by DerekB

 • The antenna mast is drawn 8″ too far forward

 • The fairing between the wing and fuselage is shown becoming wider in a curve towards the trailing edge.
-The actual fairing follows a straight line parallel to the centre of the aircraft along the top skin of the wing centre section, it does not become wider at the trailing edge.
+The actual fairing follows a straight line parallel to the centre of the aircraft along the top skin of the wing centre section.
 The curved front section of this fairing is also drawn incorrectly where it meets the wheel housing.

 • The configuration of bombs indicated in the scrap-view is incorrect.
-The larger bombs (500lb Semi Armour Piercing bombs) could only be mounted on the inner universal carriers on the outer wing panels (whereas they are shown mounted on the outer carrier positions).
+The larger bombs (500lb Semi Armour Piercing bombs) could only be mounted on the inner universal carriers on the outer wing panels (wheras they are shown mounted on the outer universal carrier positions).

 Drawing by: Zbigniew Luranc